-BPR (Mount Saint Vincent); JD (Dalhousie), LLM (Dalhousie)
+BPR (Mount Saint Vincent), JD (Dalhousie), LLM (Dalhousie)

 Publications and Recognition

 Taylor researches and writes about issues at the intersection of law and journalism.
 She is co-editor of The Unfulfilled Promise of Press Freedom in Canada, an interdisciplinary collection of essays published by the University of Toronto Press.
-Her research into the resurgence of criminal defamatory libel, published in the leading US journal Communication Law and Policy, was shortlisted for The Stonecipher Award for Distinguished Research on Media Law and Policy.
+Her research into the resurgence of criminal defamatory libel, published in the leading US journal Communication Law and Policy, was shortlisted for the Stonecipher Award for Distinguished Research on Media Law and Policy.
 Taylor’s journalism has earned awards including a Gemini nomination, an Atlantic Journalism Award, a B’nai Brith Media Human Rights Award and the Best of Festival prize from the Yorkton Film Festival.

 Interests